sain0722/tf_badminton/README.md

 # tf_badminton
+A project to read the in-out of badminton shuttlecock using the tensorflow object detection API
 Created on a Colab basis.
 Use tensorflow object detection API

 ## 1. Setup
 1) drive mount